turbits/essex_eportfolio/pages/module1.md

 ---
 layout: page
-title: Module 1
 permalink: /pages/module1.html
 ---

 ⬅️[Back](/index.html)

-## 🧑‍💻 Module 1: Launching into Computer Science
+# 🧑‍💻 Module 1: Launching into Computer Science

 This module is titled "Launching into Computer Science".
 It is the first module in the _University of Essex, Post Graduate Computer Science Degree_.